 Full grain leather is the entire thickness of the grain.
 Why would you want to keep the characterful grain layer, with its scars and bites?
 Three reasons:

 - The grain layer is the toughest, most durable layer, due to the tight collagen bundles.
-It won’t rip or tear.
+It will not rip or tear.

 - The surface of the grain layer has more longevity, due to its unique interaction with oils and sunlight.
-It gets darker and most lustrous with age and use.
+It gets darker (“tans”) and more lustrous with age and use.

-- Its character can be appreciated as what makes it beautiful and unique, just like the natural wood grain of a fine wood like birdseye maple or knotty pine.
+- Its character can be appreciated for what makes it beautiful and unique, just like the natural wood grain of a fine wood like birdseye maple or knotty pine.

 Top grain leather is the grain with the top of the grain layer sanded off, which removes the scars and the marks on lower quality hides but also removes the most durable outer layer of leather.
 This reduces the longevity of the leather, but it is still pretty good quality.

 Unlike full grain leather, top grain leather has a less tight structure, making it more stretchy, and the surface does not age nicely.